Desires69/meteor-api/README.md

 Meteor API Snippets for the Atom Editor
 =======================================

-Bring Isomorphic javascript to the Editor with Meteor API snippets!
+Bring Isomorphic javascript to the editor with Meteor API snippets!

 ---------------------------------------
 #### Installation

-Go to Atom > Open Your Snippets, and copy the contents of ``snippets/meteor.api.cson`` into the file.
+Go to **Atom > Open Your Snippets**, and copy the contents of ``snippets/meteor.api.cson`` into the file.
 Once we get the API completely covered, we'll publish through the Atom package system.

 ---------------------------------------
 #### Contributing